TheOneAKD/STAHZAI/README.md

 Can an AI model accurately predict star composition, classification (if we get far enough then also habitable zone) by analyzing a spectroscopy diagram of a star?

 **Background research:**
-Doesn’t currently exist for AI predicting star composition Spectrum of star can be caused by chemistry composition and temperature Composition of most stars is like sun
+Doesn’t currently exist for AI predicting star composition

+- Spectrum of star can be caused by chemistry composition and temperature

+- Composition of most stars is like sun

-Spectroscopy data is already available, key to our use Different elements are created in different temperatures Pressure affects spectrum by number of collisions and ionization Photosphere(visible layer of star) can determine which element lines appear Some elements have identical wavelengths
+- Spectroscopy data is already available, key to our use

+- Different elements are created in different temperatures

+- Pressure affects spectrum by number of collisions and ionization

+- Photosphere(visible layer of star) can determine which element lines appear

+- Some elements have identical wavelengths

-H and He make around 96-99% of mass
+- H and He make around 96-99% of mass

-Must take into account Doppler effect (forward and backwards(shifted) and rotation(thicker) lines) Luminosity can create thicker lines
+- Must take into account Doppler effect (forward and backwards(shifted) and rotation(thicker) lines)

+- Luminosity can create thicker lines

-Atharv already has a python program that will test different AI builds and output the most accurate one, so we can implement this into our STAHZAI (Stellar Types And Habitable Zone Artificial Intelligence)
+- Atharv already has a python program that will test different AI builds and output the most accurate one, so we can implement this into our STAHZAI (In the Github)

 **Links to sources :**
 Link to sdss: http://cas.sdss.org/dr18/VisualTools/navi